Single-unit study

 This course provides an introduction to the principles of quantum physics, exploring the fundamental principles that govern the behavior of matter and energy at the microscopic level.
 Topics covered include wave-particle duality, black body radiation, quantization of energy, uncertainty principle, and Schrödinger equation.
 By using a theory - practice approach you will explore these new concepts and learn how to apply these principles to understand the behavior of electrons and the properties of quantum systems.
 The course will also cover the historical development of quantum physics, including the contributions of prominent scientists such as Max Planck and Albert Einstein, and its applications in modern technology and research.

-This unit explores the microscopic universe from the nucleus down to the fundamental particles and forces from which matter is built.
-It will examine the development and the modern state of models of the nucleus, drawing on Quantum Mechanics (PVB302) to explain the stability and the properties of nuclei.
+In this unit you will explore the microscopic universe from the atom down to the nucleus and the fundamental particles and forces from which matter is built.
+You will apply the concepts of Quantum Mechanics to understand the electronic structure of the atom and the interaction of atoms and molecules with electromagnetic radiation.
+You will also examine the development and the modern state of models of the nucleus, drawing on Quantum Mechanics to explain the stability and the properties of nuclei.
 Some of the current theories of particle physics and nuclear forces will be introduced.
-The second part of the unit will explore applications of nuclear physics, e.g. nuclear reactions, nuclear power and nuclear medicine.
+Throughout the unit you will explore applications of atomic and nuclear physics, e.g. molecular spectroscopy, the basis of chemical bonding and chemical reactions, nuclear reactions, nuclear power and nuclear medicine.
 Lectures will be complemented by experimental laboratory work, enabling you to advance your experimental, communication and scientific writing skills.

 PVB305 Electromagnetism and Optics

-Electromagnetism is one of the fundamental forces in the universe and is present in almost all aspects of modern technology.
-In this unit you will develop theoretical knowledge and understanding of electromagnetism from electric charge to more advanced topics such as electrostatics, Maxwell's equations, electromagnetic waves, physical optics and applications such as waveguides.
-It will extend your mathematical knowledge and techniques from earlier units to explore and analyse these advanced physics concepts.
-This unit will provide advanced knowledge and real-world skills which will enhance your employability in technology based jobs.
+Electromagnetism is one of the fundamental forces of nature that underpins almost all aspects of modern technology.
+In this unit, you will develop theoretical knowledge and understanding of electromagnetism from electric charge to more advanced topics such as electrostatics, magnetostatics, and Maxwell's equations.
+From this formalism you will derive properties of electromagnetic waves and how they interact with matter.
+This will lead to physical optics and applications such as the laser and waveguides.
+This unit will extend your mathematical knowledge and techniques from earlier units to explore and analyse these advanced physics concepts.
+By completing this unit, you will gain both advanced theoretical knowledge and real-world skills relevant to careers in technology-driven industries.

 PVB306 Solid State Physics and Quantum Statistics